Skip to main content Skip to main menu Skip to search box

 • Rate NEM – customers that successfully complete(d) an application for net metering service on or after January 1, 2025

-With net metering, energy delivered to MidAmerican at the metering location is subtracted from the energy consumed (kWh consumed minus kWh delivered).
-If a customer consumes more energy than they deliver, the resulting net kWh is billed to the customer at the same electric rate at which the customer normally purchases their energy from MidAmerican.
-If the customer delivers excess energy to MidAmerican's electric distribution system during the billing period, net metering provides the customer energy and/or delivery credits that can be stored in the customer's account for future use in subsequent billing periods.
-Under Rate NM, these excess credits expire based on the annual period (April or October) the customer selects in the Net Metering Application.
-Under Rate NEM, these credits do not expire, unless the customer terminates service.
+• Under Rate NM, if a customer consumes more energy than they deliver (purchaser of energy), their delivery and energy supply charges will be based on the net kWh consumed.
+If the customer delivers excess energy to MidAmerican's electric distribution system during the billing period (seller of energy), net metering provides the customer delivery credits and energy supply credits* that can be stored in the customer's account for future use in subsequent billing periods.
+These excess credits expire based on the annual period (April or October) selected by the customer or upon termination of service.

 Home Solar Net-billing